 Stockholders elect the Board to oversee management and to ensure that stockholder long-term interests are served.
 Through oversight, review, and counsel, the Board establishes and promotes Zynga's business and organizational objectives.
 Among other things, our Board oversees our business affairs and integrity and works with management to determine our mission and long-term strategy.

-Mr. Pincus graduated summa cum laude from University of Pennsylvania’s Wharton School of Business and earned an MBA from Harvard Business School.
-He is an angel investor in multiple Silicon Valley startups and regularly gives lectures to aspiring entrepreneurs.Chairman of the Board
+Mr. Pincus graduated summa cum laude from University of Pennsylvania’s Wharton School of Business and earned an MBA from Harvard Business School.Chairman of the Board

 Director, Chief Executive Officer